-No matter where travelers adventure world, thieves are always looking for an easy way to make money at their expense.
+No matter where you go, thieves are always looking for an easy way to make money at your expense.
 According to the United Kingdom Foreign and Commonwealth Office, over 20,000 British passports are reported lost or stolen every year, forcing travelers to scramble to replace their important documents while away from home.
 If more than 20,000 British passports disappear every year, imagine how many American passports are lifted from unknowing tourists.

-Although modern passports contain microchips with traveler's biometric information, many thieves aren't looking to use a stolen passport to see the world.
+Although modern passports contain microchips with your biometric information, many thieves aren't looking to use a stolen passport to see the world.
 Instead, a passport is one of many documents that can be used to steal an identity.
-When a passport is stolen along with a wallet or handbag, an identity thief has everything they need to rack up charges to traveler's accounts well before they arrive home.
+When a passport is stolen along with a wallet or handbag, an identity thief has everything they need to rack up charges to your accounts before you come home.

 As with many things in the world, knowledge is power.
-When visiting your next destination, be on the lookout for these common pickpocket tricks.
+When visiting your next destination in 2018, be on the lookout for these common pickpocket tricks.

 Pickpocket Trick: The Bottleneck

 It's no secret that pickpockets like to work in teams and in crowds.
 In addition, pickpockets go out of their way to target unsuspecting tourists at popular destinations.
 When everything aligns, thieves come together to complete a classic pickpocket trick called: "the bottleneck pick."

 This pickpocket method works with at least two thieves.